msantos/epcap/README.md

         Types   Args = [Options]
                 Options = {chroot, string()} | {group, string()} | {interface, string()} | {promiscuous, boolean()} |
                             {user, string()} | {filter, string()} | {progname, string()} | {file, string()}

+        Packets are delivered as messages:

+            {packet, DataLinkType, Time, Length, Packet}

+        The DataLinkType is an integer representing the link layer, e.g., ethernet, Linux cooked socket.

+        The Time is a tuple in the same format as erlang:now/0, {MegaSecs, Secs, MicroSecs}.

+        The Length corresponds to the actual packet length on the wire.
+The captured packet may have been truncated.
+To get the captured packet length, use byte_size(Packet).

+        The Packet is a binary holding the captured data.

 ## SCREENSHOT